 However, the announcement also asked that off-island tradespeople not come to Cortes until April 15, although most trades have been defined as an essential service by the province.

-As well, it called for all short-term vacation rentals to be cancelled until the end of May on the island, which relies heavily on the tourism industry.
+As well, it called for all short-term vacation rentals to be cancelled until the end of May.
+This will strongley impact the island’s tourism industry.

 Both the B.C. and federal government have asked people to avoid non-essential travel, but there have been no concrete edicts that the tourist sector lock their doors.